IsacKun220/com1001/FAQ.md

 above](#when-i-try-to-run-one-of-the-examples-from-the-lectures-in-the-code-directory-of-this-repository-it-crashes-with-an-error).
 If it's for your own project, you should write a `Gemfile` and use that to run `bundler` instead.
 See the code examples in this repository for how to do that.

-### When I try to run one of the examples, or my own code, Codio gives me a "502 Bad Gateway" error.

-This is likely because you're not using the `sinatra` command to run your code and using the `ruby` command instead.
-Make sure you're using the `sinatra` command!

 ### I can't see the changes I made to my Sinatra application.